souosam/souosam/README.md

-- 👋 Hi, I’m @souosam (Samuel Almeida), I'm brazilian, I have 21 and I'm a Control and Automation Engineering student at Universidade Paulista, and I study programming separately.
+- 👋 Hi, I’m @souosam (Samuel Almeida), I'm brazilian, I have 26 and I'm a Control and Automation Engineering student at Universidade Paulista, and I study programming separately.
-- 👀 I'm interested in electronic music (Techno) and play an EVE Online sometimes, other than that I really enjoy studying.
+- 👀 I'm interested in electronic music (Techno), other than that I really enjoy studying.
-- 🌱 I’m currently learning HTML.
+- 🌱 I’m currently learning AI,
 - 📫 How to reach me:
-e-mail: samuel.armeida@gmail.com
-Discord: souosam#1135
+Discord: souosam

 Thx for reading.